AdeptMarketing/capistrano-scripts/README.md

 To get started you'll need to install the capistrano gem (if it's not already present on your local machine) using `gem install capistrano`.

+**Note:** These deployment scripts only work with Capistrano 2, the current version is Capistrano 3.
+You need to add the version flag when you install the Capistrano gem `-v 2.15.5`.

 ## Capify-ing a project

 The first step when preparing a project to be deployed via Capistrano is to "capify" the project